Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

   search(
     accountId: "your merchant ID"
     query: "what the user typed"
+    # In case of a category request, include categoryPath or categoryId *instead* of query, like so:
+    # products: {
+    #  categoryPath: "Tops and Shirts"
+    #  categoryId: "AB1337"
+    #}
     segments: ["array", "of", "segment", "IDs", "from", "session", "API"]
     # For the first search in a session, this can be an empty array.
 All following searches should contain an array
     # of all A/B variation assignments returned by search within the same session.